Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 - Endpoint Detection and Response (EDR)

 - The SIEM is infused with AI, ML and Analytics which will correlate all the different data in the real time.
-- The SIEM outputs High-Fidelity (better alerts) Alerts and they are going to prioritise based on the priority.
+- The SIEM outputs High-Fidelity (better alerts) Alerts and they are going to prioritize based on the priority.

 ---
 # What is SOAR